Types of Scaffolds

 There are two major categories of scaffolds as explained below.

-- Suspended Scaffolds – these are platforms that are hung from a permanent solid structure such as a roof and are supported by the use of strong rope, wire, or other similar flexible materials.
+Suspended scaffolds are platforms that are hung from a permanent, solid structure such as a roof.
+They are supported by strong rope, wire, or other flexible materials.
+This type of scaffold is commonly used for activities like window cleaning or maintenance on high-rise buildings. - Supported Scaffolds

-- Supported Scaffolds – these are platforms that are built with strong rigid ground supports such as brackets, poles, posts, legs, frames, outriggers, etc. These types of scaffolds can hold substantial weight.
-However, when designed and built, it important to ensure the structural supports are braced to avoid tilting, wobbling, or other movements.
+Supported scaffolds are built from the ground up using rigid supports such as brackets, poles, posts, legs, frames, or outriggers.
+These scaffolds are capable of holding substantial weight.
+However, they must be properly braced to prevent tilting, wobbling, or other dangerous movements.

-Modern times have revolutionized and added to the types of supported scaffolds.
-Thus, specialized equipment such as aerial lifts and scissor lifts are now considered to be types of supported scaffolds.
+In modern times, technological advancements have expanded the types of supported scaffolds.
+Specialized equipment such as aerial lifts and scissor lifts are now recognized as types of supported scaffolds.
+These are frequently used in construction, manufacturing, and maintenance work.

 Isn’t a scaffold and scaffolding the same?
 Yes, it is often used interchangeably and as befitting the context requirements of a sentence.
 However, scaffolding also refers to the different parts such as platforms, poles, ropes, wires, ties, guys, connectors, etc.; that are put together to make a scaffold.
 Hence, when we speak of scaffolding, it can also mean all the components of a scaffold.